aayushraman/araman-website/content/home/featured.md

 # This file represents a page section.
 headless: true
+active: false

 # Order that this section appears on the page.
 weight: 80

-title: Featured Publications
+title: Selected Publications
 subtitle: ""

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how many pages you would like to display (0 = all pages)
-  count: 0
+  count: 5
   # Filter on criteria
   filters:
     author: ""